 4. Factor in the taxes

 First, calculate any voluntary pre-tax deductions that need to be taken out of the gross wages.
-These can include:
+Health insurance is pre tax, so is life insurance, commuter benefits, and retirement contributions.

 Subtract these amounts (if any), and then calculate taxes due.
 The amount of tax withheld varies based on each employee’s withholding allowances from their Form W-4.